ThenukaAnjala/Smart-Learning-Platform-for-Early-Childhood-Education-SLPECE-/frontend/assets/fnts/Readme.md

 ## Notes
 - Add more font files here as needed.
-- Ensure proper licensing for any custom fonts used.
+- Ensure proper licensing for any custom fonts used